LiveLike/livelike-docs/docs/Product Guides/chat/token-gating-chat.md

 # Token gating based on NFTs Metadata

 NFT metadata refers to the additional information associated with a non-fungible token (NFT).
-It
+It\
-could be its creator, date or properties like color, size, style etc.
+could be its creator, date or properties like color, size, style etc.\
-We can create the chat room using metadata of NFTs by adding a list of attributes to the
+We can create the chat room using metadata of NFTs by adding a list of attributes to the\
 ChatRoomTokenGate object.
-The attributes object contains the trait name and trait value.
+The attributes object contains the trait name and trait value.\
-**Attributes**
+**Attributes**\
-           - Trait type
+           \- Trait type\
-           - value
+           \- value\
-NFTs with these metadata are then checked in the wallet at the time of entering the chat room
+NFTs with these metadata are then checked in the wallet at the time of entering the chat room\
 using **getTokenGatedChatRoomAccessDetails** method.